• Skip to main content

 Scrolling through Facebook reveals even more Roper-mania.
 There’s the “International Order of Mrs. Roper” and pub crawls honouring the character mushrooming everywhere.
 The common thread?
 A non-negotiable dress code of caftans and a dash of short curly hair.
 Naturally.

 But let’s unravel the mystery.
-Why is our beloved Mrs. Roper re-emerging as a symbol for modern women?
+Why is Mrs. Roper so popular with modern women, and why now?

 For starters, caftans are a godsend.
 Let’s face it, they’re the epitome of comfort, concealing all our bits, bobs, and occasional food-baby bumps beneath swathes of breezy fabric.
 They’re liberating.
 And isn’t that what the modern woman seeks?
 A blend of comfort and style, without the constraints of body-hugging attire.